 At some point, nearly everyone will need to take time away from work to deal with a serious personal or family health condition, or to bond with a new child.

-Only 19 percent of workers in the United States have access to paid family leave through their employers, and just 40 percent have access to personal medical leave through employer-provided short-term disability insurance.
-Eighty-four percent of U.S. voters support a national paid family and medical leave policy that covers ALL working people to care for a new child; a seriously ill, injured or disabled loved one; or their own health issue.
+Only 25 percent of workers in the United States have access to paid family leave through their employers, and just 41 percent have access to personal medical leave through employer-provided short-term disability insurance.
+Eight in ten voters support a national paid family and medical leave program that would allow all working people to care for a new child; a seriously ill, injured or disabled loved one; or their own health issue.

 And yet, our nation’s public policies are failing to meet the needs of workers and their families.
 Unpaid leave under the federal Family and Medical Leave Act (FMLA) provides important job protections, but it is available to fewer than 60 percent of workers — and many can’t afford to take it.